Eibwen/SimpleAlphaVantage/README.md

+# Note

+I currently lost access to my nuget account, so cannot make updates to that at the moment.
+Trying to get that resolved (tried recovery, but recovery was another @outlook address which I also lost access to), but who knows...

 # Simple Alpha Vantage client

 I was not totally happy with the Alpha Vantage clients I found for C#, and thought building my own would be a fun task.